 Enter mobile-first: the new way to design responsively

-The mobile-first approach flips the previous method on its head, in exactly the way it sounds: designing for the smallest screen and working your way up.
+The mobile-first approach to home builder website design flips the previous method on its head, in exactly the way it sounds: designing for the smallest screen and working your way up.
 Start prioritizing the needs of mobile users by placing the content they are looking for in the most accessible place.
 What, in a given situation and a given environment, will your user appreciate most?

 Consider this experience: you’re driving to visit a builder for the first time, with spotty service.
 The model home you’re driving to is often on roads that aren’t even on Google maps yet.
 You may have to click through and wait for 3 to 5 pages to load before you get to the page with the directions you need.
 After that frustrating experience, you’re probably not in the best frame of mind.
 At best, you’re not excited to explore a model and open up to the sales team.
 You may have a negative opinion of this builder because of your struggle to find them, or worse, you may abandon this builder and go to one that’s easier to find.